clojurebridge-minneapolis/track1-chatter/clojure-parts.md

 2
 ```

-Like many languages, clojure vectors are zero-indexed.
+Like many languages, Clojure vectors are zero-indexed.
 The first
 element is in the 0th place, so

 ```clojure